 When we grow up believing that anger is always scary or is never allowed, we don’t learn how to feel it and express it in a way that is healthy and even beneficial to a relationship.

 Over the course of my 35 years working in Santa Monica as a marriage and family therapist, and teacher of anger-management classes, I developed some specific tips for coping with passive aggression.
 Passive aggression is a learned behavior that can be unlearned.
-To help your partner confront and deal with his or her passive aggressiveness, you need to be clear that it’s not who your partner is that bothers you, but how he or she behaves some of the time.
+To help your partner confront and deal with their passive aggressiveness, you need to be clear that it’s not who your partner is that bothers you, but how they behave some of the time.
 When the passive-aggressive person is you, then you need to take the same steps and remind yourself that it is a behavior that you have the power to change.

 What to do in the heat of the moment